Aggressive Louisville, KY Military Defense Attorneys

 When You Need a Court Martial Lawyer in Louisville, KY

 The hard-hitting defense attorneys at Gonzalez & Waddington have developed a reputation for defending military members at military installations worldwide.
 If you are stationed in Louisville, KY and are suspected of a military crime, then having the most hard-hitting military criminal defense lawyer can be the difference between having your rights trampled versus winning your case or redeeming your career.
-Our military lawyers defend Louisville, KY military personnel in both UCMJ and administrative matters to include defending military service members accused of sex assault, murder, and other offenses under military law.
+Our military defense lawyers defend Louisville, KY military personnel in both UCMJ and administrative matters to include defending military service members accused of sex assault, murder, and other offenses under military law.